mgfeller/countdown-timer-v2/README.md

 - This correctly sets remaining time to duration input field value (converted to seconds)
 - Functionality was already working as requested from previous implementation
 - No code changes needed - behavior confirmed to be correct

+### Prompt #11: Reset Button Functionality Fix
+**Date**: Current
+**Request**: "when the Reset button is pressed, set the remaining time to the value of the Duration input field" **Implementation**:
+- Updated reset function to explicitly use `duration * 60` instead of `totalSeconds`
+- Added useEffect to set initial remaining time to duration value when in ready state
+- Ensured remaining time always shows duration value when timer is in ready state
+- Fixed timing issues with state updates to guarantee correct display
+- Reset button now reliably sets remaining time to current duration input value

 ---